atlas77-lang/atlas77/README.md

 ## About The Project

 Atlas77 is an experimental **statically typed systems language** designed around a **small core** and **strong interop with Rust**.
+> Might have to remove the **strong interop with Rust** part as I am ditching the VM.
 It runs on a **custom VM** and aims to provide a clear, minimal foundation for building higher-level abstractions in libraries rather than in the compiler itself.
+> [!Note]
+> The language is currently running on a bytecode VM, but I am working on an ahead-of-time compiler using Cranelift.

+The 2 core philosophies are simple:
-The philosophy is simple: **keep the core language tiny, make everything else userland.**
+- **Keep the core language tiny, make everything else userland.**
+- **Safety opt-in: you pay for what you use.**

+> [!Note]
-> [!Note] If you find the code to be messy, it's because it kinda is.
+> If you find the code to be messy, it's because it kinda is.
 I am sort of "speedrunning" the bootstrapping of the language, so the Rust implementation is not really the main focus right now.

 <!-- GETTING STARTED -->